telstra/MessagingAPI-SDK-node/README.md

 here:
 <https://dev.telstra.com/content/messaging-api#operation/freeTrialBnumRegister>.

-The function `bnum.register` can be used to register destinations.
+The function `trialNumber.register` can be used to register destinations.
 It takes the following arguments:

 -   `bnum`: A list of destinations, expected to be phone numbers of the